-294 7.
+295 7.
 Outlook

-295 It-In this work, it was observed that the impact-based sorting of the binary vector leads to a 296 significant fraction of trivially-solvable sub-QUBOs with no interacting triplets.
-Future work will 297 be aimed at developing alternative algorithms for the sorting of the binary vector representing 298 the triplet candidates and for the splitting of the problem into sub-QUBOs, as well as optimising 299 the scaling ranges for the a_i and b{ij} coefficients, will be aimed at reducing the .
-To further reduce 300 the computation time and the rate of fake tracks reconstructed with this method, future work 301 will focus on optimising the scaling ranges for the a_i and b{ij} coefficients.
-302 While the initial study of the VOE performance on real devices without error correction
+In this work, it was observed that the impact-based sorting of the binary vector leads to a significant fraction of trivially-solvable sub-QUBOs with no interacting triplets.
+Future work will be aimed at developing alternative algorithms for the sorting of the binary vector representing the triplet candidates and for the splitting of the problem into sub-QUBOs.
+To further reduce the computation time and the rate of fake tracks reconstructed with this method, future work will focus on optimising the scaling ranges for the a_i and b{ij} coefficients.

-While the initial study of the VQE performance on real devices without error correction was performed on real quantum hardware (ibm_nairobi) found_yielded promising results, a more systematic study of hybrid quantum-classical algorithms using NISQ-era devices will be performed in future work.
+While the initial study of the VQE performance on real quantum hardware (ibm_nairobi) yielded promising results, a more systematic study of hybrid quantum-classical algorithms using NISQ-era devices will be performed in future work.

-The Finally, the choice of the optimiser used for VQE has a significant impact on the probability to find the real-true minimum of the cost function, and a careful optimisation will be required when considering large larger sub-QUBO sizes.
+Finally, the choice of the optimiser used for VQE has a significant impact on the probability to find the true minimum of the cost function, and a careful optimisation will be required when considering larger sub-QUBO sizes.

-309 Acknowledgments
+308 Acknowledgments

 The authors thank the LUXE collaboration for fostering this work.
-The work by B.H., A.K., 310 F.M., D.S. and Y.Y. was in part funded by the Helmholtz Association - "Innopool Project 311 LUXE-QED".
-K.J. and C.T. are supported in part by the Helmholtz Association - "Innopool 312 Project Variational Quantum Computer Simulations (VQCS)".
-L.F. is partially supported 313 by the U.S. Department of Energy, Office of Science, National Quantum Information Science 314 Research Centers, Co-design Center for Quantum Advantage (C^2QA) under contract number 315 DE-SC0012704, by the DOE QuantiSED Consortium under subcontract number 675352, by the 316 National Science Foundation under Cooperative Agreement PHY-2019786 (The NSF AI Institute 317 for Artificial Intelligence and Fundamental Interactions, http://iaifi.org/), and by the U.S. 318 Department of Energy, Office of Science, Office of Nuclear Physics under grant contract numbers 319 DE-SC0011090 and DE-SC0021006.
-S.K. acknowledges financial support from the Cyprus 320 Research and Innovation Foundation under project "Future-proofing Scientific Applications for 321 the Supercomputers of Tomorrow (FAST)", contract no. COMPLEMENTARY/0916/0048.
-This 322 work is supported with funds from the Ministry of Science, Research and Culture of the State of 323 Brandenburg within the Centre for Quantum Technologies and Applications (CQTA).
-This work 324 is funded within the framework of QUEST by the European Union's Horizon Europe Framework 325 Programme (HORIZON) under the ERA Chair scheme with grant agreement No. 101087126.
-326 This work has benefited from computing services provided by the German National Analysis 327 Facility (NAF).
-328
+The work by B.H., A.K., 309 F.M., D.S. and Y.Y. were in part funded by the Helmholtz Association - "Innopool Project 310 LUXE-QED".
+A.C., K.J. and C.T. are supported in part by the Helmholtz Association -311 312 "Innopool Project Variational Quantum Computer Simulations (VQCS)".
+L.F. is partially supported by the U.S. Department of Energy, Office of Science, National Quantum Information 313 Science Research Centers, Co-design Center for Quantum Advantage (C^2QA) under contract 314 number DE-SC0012704, by the DOE QuantiSED Consortium under subcontract number 315 675352, by the National Science Foundation under Cooperative Agreement PHY-2019786 (The 316

+NSF AI Institute for Artificial Intelligence and Fundamental Interactions, http://iaifi.org/), 317 and by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics under 318 grant contract numbers DE-SC0011090 and DE-SC0021006.
+S.K. acknowledges financial 319 support from the Cyprus Research and Innovation Foundation under project "Future-320 proofing Scientific Applications for the Supercomputers of Tomorrow (FAST)", contract no. 321 COMPLEMENTARY/0916/0048.
+This work is supported with funds from the Ministry of 322 Science, Research and Culture of the State of Brandenburg within the Centre for Quantum 323 Technologies and Applications (CQTA).
+This work is funded within the framework of QUEST 324 by the European Union's Horizon Europe Framework Programme (HORIZON) under the ERA 325

+326 Chair scheme with grant agreement No. 101087126.
+This work has benefited from computing services provided by the German National Analysis Facility (NAF).